 you’ll be working with three basic storage concepts which are easily navigable and allow you to fully customize the way you store your data.

 The account for Object Storage is treated like any SoftLayer account.
 It is the main point of reference to which all of your data is associated.
 When completing request headers, your account will generally be referenced to retrieve, add or change information.
-From your account you may create containers to store data and clusters to…
+From your account, clusters are created in different datacenters, which house objects as they are uploaded to the cluster.
+Within each cluster, containers may be created to better organize objects, similar to filesystems used by most software today.

 A cluster is a set of servers that create scalable and fault-tolerant object storage.
 When using SoftLayer Object Storage, your data is replicated across the cluster, ensuring that it can be retrieved in the event of node failure.
 Object storage clusters will be located in our Dallas, Amsterdam and Singapore datacenters.